 At dispensaries, cannabis products are often divided into three different “shelf categories.”
-These categories are top, middle, and bottom.
+These categories are top, middle (mid weed), and bottom.
 Bottom shelf products tend to be the lowest in price and quality.

 Older samples, less potent samples, or products like sugar leaf trim are often make up the lower shelf products.

 Middle shelf products are fairly good in quality and average in price.
 These are some of the most popular products, as they likely provide the most value for your money.